beWanja/CS325_AI_Projects/README.md

 ### Files
 - `mlp_cifar_model` - Implementation of a multilayer perceptron to classify images on the CIFAR10 dataset
-- `cnn_cifar_model` - Implementation of a convolutional neural networks to classify images on the CIFAR10 dataset
+- `cnn_cifar_model` - Implementation of convolutional neural networks to classify images on the CIFAR10 dataset

-### How to Run

 ## Project 5: Deep Learning